Equity and Inclusion

 We are accredited by the National Inclusion Project and are a legacy partner to implement the Let’s ALL Play program model for inclusion of campers with disabilities.

-Camp Shelanu received grant funding from NIP from 2012-2014, and is now funded through individual donations and program revenues.
+Camp Shelanu received grant funding from NIP from 2012-2014, and is now funded through individual donations, program revenues, and the BRIDGES Foundation.
 We are committed to not passing program expenses along to families of campers with a disability.

 To learn more about Camp Shelanu Inclusion Program, click here!